dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 ## addResultFilter

-Regisiter a `DSCapturedResultFilter` to get callback when filtered result output.
+Registers a `DSCapturedResultFilter` to get callback when filtered result output.

 **Parameters**